MinhNHT31/MinhNHT31/README.md

 ## 🚀 Interests

-I thrive on the challenge of tackling projects that harness the power of Deep Learning and real-time object detection.
+I thrive on the challenge of tackling projects that harness the power of Deep Learning

 ### 🌱 Currently, I’m exploring a variety of AI domains, including: